We can help you sell Group Life cover

-Explaining the key points of our Group Life policy is a simple way to communicate the benefits and the value of your clients putting this cover in place for their employees.
+Explaining the key points of our Group Life cover is a simple way to communicate the benefits and the value of your clients putting this cover in place for their employees.

 - Our online claims process helps reduce the need for paperwork at a difficult time.
-With such a streamlined process, we’re also proud of being able to make prompt payments to trustees or beneficiaries – often in as little as two days or sooner, which means that money is available without waiting for probate.
+With such a streamlined process, we’re also proud of being able to make prompt payments to trustees or beneficiaries – often in as little as two days, which means that money is available without waiting for probate.

 - Under current UK tax laws, premiums are usually treated as an allowable business expense although this may change in the future.

 - For a registered scheme, lump sums payable are normally tax-free up to the members Lifetime Allowance (LTA).
 All combined registered pension benefits above the Lifetime Allowance are subject to an LTA charge.